Home Data TensorFlow Machine Learning Cookbook - Second Edition

 How it works...

-The computational graph of initializing a variable as a tensor of zeros is shown in the following figure:
+The computational graph of initializing a variable as a tensor of zeros is shown in the following diagram:

 Figure 1: Variable

-In Figure 1, we can see what the computational graph looks like in detail with just one variable, initialized to all zeros.
-The grey shaded region is a very detailed view of the operations and constants involved.
-The main computational graph with less detail is the smaller graph outside of the grey region in the upper right corner.
-For more details on creating and visualizing graphs, see Chapter 10, Taking TensorFlow to Production , section 1.
+Here, we can see what the computational graph looks like in detail with just one variable, initialized all to zeros.
+The grey shaded region is a very detailed view of the operations and constants that were involved.
+The main computational graph with less detail is the smaller graph outside of the grey region in the upper-right corner.
+For more details on creating and visualizing graphs, see the first section of Chapter 10, Taking TensorFlow to Production.
+Similarly, the computational graph of feeding a NumPy array into a placeholder can be seen in the following diagram:

-Figure 2: Here is the computational graph of a placeholder initialized.
-The grey shaded region is a very detailed view of the operations and constants involved.
-The main computational graph with less detail is the smaller graph outside of the grey region in the upper right.
+The grey shaded region is a very detailed view of the operations and constants that were involved.
+The main computational graph with less detail is the smaller graph outside of the grey region in the upper-right corner.

 There's more...

 During the run of the computational graph, we have to tell TensorFlow when to initialize the variables we have created.
-TensorFlow must be informed about when it can initialize the variables.
-While each variable has an initializer method, the most common way to do this is to use the helper function, which is global_variables_initializer().
+While each variable has an initializer method, the most common way to do this is with the helper function, that is, global_variables_initializer().
 This function creates an operation in the graph that initializes all the variables we have created, as follows:

 But if we want to initialize a variable based on the results of initializing another variable, we have to initialize variables in the order we want, as follows: